Upgrade Deep Security Agent

 Upgrade the agent manually

 Sometimes you may not be able to upgrade the agent software from the Deep Security Manager.
-Reasons may include:
+Reasons may include the following:

 • There are connectivity restrictions between the manager and agent computers.

-• Your agent software is too old, and the manager doesn't support upgrading it anymore.
+• Your agent software is too old, and the manager does not support upgrading it anymore.

 • You prefer to deploy upgrades using a third-party system.

-If any of the above scenarios describes your situation, you can upgrade the agent by running the installer manually.
+If any of the preceding scenarios describe your situation, you can upgrade the agent by running the installer manually.
 The method varies by operating system.

 Upgrade the agent embedded on the virtual appliance automatically